Rosc11/face_mask_detection/README.md

 ```
 Make sure all the paths are configured as they should be (if it doesn't run, check camera.py, the config file and start.sh)

-Or you can run the script with
+Or you can run the script with:

 ```
 ./start.sh